 - Making an offer of securities to the public within the EEA, albeit not seeking admission to trading on an EEA regulated market

-A copy of the Regulations setting out fees payable to the Central Bank in respect of prospectus approval is available in the Industry Funding section of this site.
+A copy of the Regulations setting out fees payable to the Central Bank is available here.

 The Central Bank has undertaken to recognise certain legal or natural persons as a Prospectus Advisor pursuant to and for the purposes of a Prospectus Advisor Agreement entered into between that person and the Central Bank.